vandut/board-game-timer/README.md

-# Board Game Timer PWA
+# Board Game Timer

 ## Project Purpose

-The "Board Game Timer" is a Progressive Web App (PWA) designed to manage and track time for multiple players during board game sessions.
+The "Board Game Timer" is a web application designed to manage and track time for multiple players during board game sessions.
 It provides a flexible and user-friendly experience for various game setups, supporting individual player timers, configurable session durations, multiple rounds, and options for handling overdue and unused time.
-The application is built to be responsive, work offline, and adhere to accessibility best practices.
+The application is built to be responsive and adhere to accessibility best practices.

 For a detailed breakdown of all features, user flows, and technical specifications, please refer to the [REQUIREMENTS.md](REQUIREMENTS.md) file.